 Slow fashion is something that I’ve recently learned about.
 It’s clothing that typically comes in small batches and made to last.
 It also allows people to get creative with the pieces they have instead of constantly buying new clothes just to wear a handful of times and then [get] thrown out.
 As a plus-size woman, I never thought I would be able to feel comfortable and stylish in my clothes, while also feeling good about [its] quality and knowing whoever made my clothes were paid a living wage.

 We know that finding clothes that feel good - for our bodies, budgets, and values - can be challenging at times.
-What are some of your favorite fashion brands that have worked well for you?
+What are some of your favourite fashion brands that have worked well for you?

 - Unbelts, of course (editor’s note: thanks Kimiko, we love you too ❤️)